bombasticSlacks/Aspirant/Game/Terminology.md

 References a player character, NPC, creature, or other entity that might perform an action, or have an action performed on them.

 ### Melee Attack
-An [Attack](#Attack) with a weapon with no otherwise specified range.
+An [Attack](#Attack) with a weapon with no otherwise specified range that is not thrown.
 You can generally make a melee attack within 2m of your opponent.

 ### Thrown Attack
 An [Attack](#Attack) with a weapon which is thrown at the target.
 Things like bows and crossbows are not thrown attacks.